 Leighanne Buchanan, C-IAYT, RYT-500, Co-Owner Leighanne has been practicing yoga for over 30 years.
 She has pursued many trainings over her two decades of teaching including her certificate from the International Association of Yoga Therapists (C-IAYT).
 Leighanne has been dedicated to teaching asana, pranayama, and meditation since 1998.
 Her style is gentle enough for the beginner yet challenges the experienced yogi with variations, attention to the breath, alignment, and meditation within each pose.
 Leighanne is the director of Bloom Yoga School, an ongoing 200-Hour & 300-Hour Yoga Teacher Training.
 As a Christian, she encourages you to connect with God in all that you do.
 She is president of Yoga Society Nashville, passionate about making yoga available in our community and beyond.

-Whitney R. Simpson, CSF, RYT-200, Co-Owner Whitney began practicing yoga as part of her recovery after stroke and brain surgery in 2005.
+Whitney R. Simpson, CSF, RYT-200, RCYA-MT, Co-Owner Whitney began practicing yoga as part of her recovery after stroke and brain surgery in 2005.
 She was hesitant a yoga practice could ease her chronic pain.
 Needless to say, she was wrong.
 Embracing the practices of yoga and meditation have been foundational for her recovery.
-Prior to completing her first 200-hour yoga teacher training, Whitney completed her Certificate in Spiritual Formation (CSF) as a spiritual director and retreat leader.
+Prior to completing her first yoga teacher training, Whitney received her Certificate in Spiritual Formation (CSF).
 In 2017, she published a devotional with Upper Room Books.
-She is a Registered Yoga Teacher (RYT-200) offering yoga & meditation for all ages as well as spiritual direction sessions.
-She hosts regular silent retreats and workshops and works with survivors of human trafficking.
-You can visit her blog at: www.ExploringPeace.com.
+She is a Registered Yoga Teacher (RYT-200) and Christian Yoga Association Master Trainer (RCYA-MT) offering yoga & meditation for all ages as well as private spiritual direction sessions.
+She hosts regular retreats and workshops and works with survivors of human trafficking.
+Find her book and blog at www.ExploringPeace.com.

 Rachel James, RYT-200 Rachel was the founder of Bloom Yoga Studio, Lebanon's first public yoga studio, that continues to bloom and grow into two locations since that time.
 She is a Registered Yoga Teacher (RYT-200) who has a deep fascination with the human mind/body connection and loves learning more about all aspects of yoga.
 When she became serious about her practice, she discovered a sense of clarity about herself.
 Yoga has helped her cope with anxiety and stress during very difficult times in her life.
 Rachel is currently pursuing her 500-hour yoga teacher training through Asheville Yoga Center.
 She teaches progressive flow with creative sequencing and strives to make yoga accessible to everyone.